IND vs ENG, 2nd ODI – Fan2Play Fantasy Cricket Tips, Prediction and Playing XI

 Match Details

-It is the second match of the three-match ODI series and it will be played at the Maharashtra Cricket Association Stadium in Pune on 26th March, 2021.
+It is the third match of the three-match ODI series and it will be played at the Maharashtra Cricket Association Stadium in Pune on 28th March, 2021.
 The match will commence at 1:30 PM IST and it will be telecasted on the Stars Sports and stream live on Hotstar.

 Preview